nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This command works similar to how the `saveAllBunny` command in the `BunnySaver` class works.
 The function called by the `executeCommand` method is the `listBunny` command of the `BunnyList` class.
 It iterates through the `bunniesList` and passes each one to the `UI` class method `printBunnyInList`.
 Once all the `Bunny` objects in the list are printed, it concludes by printing the number of `Bunny` objects found in the list so the user can easily tell how many bunny ideas they have left.

 #### Filtering bunny ideas: `filter bunny`
+The `filter bunny` command is implemented by the `executeCommand` method passing both the `userinput` String and the `bunniesList` ArrayList to the `filterBunny` method in the `BunnyFilter` class

 #### Saving bunny ideas: `save bunny`
 When the `save bunny` command is detected by the `commandChecker` method of the `CommandChecker` class,

 #### Deleting a bunny idea: `delete bunny`
+To delete a bunny from the list of bunny, the `deleteBunny` method of the `DeleteBunny` class first parses the given user input string to determine the index of the `Bunny` the user wants to remove from the `bunniesList` ArrayList, then it simply uses the remove method on the ArrayList to remove the specified `Bunny` object

 #### Generating a random bunny idea: `random bunny`
+The `random bunny` command uses the `pickRandomBunny` method of the `GenBunny` class

 #### Resetting the entire list of Bunny ideas: `reset bunny`
+The `reset bunny` command simply calls `clearAllBunny` function to clear the `bunniesList` in the current run of the program.
+To save the cleared list the function simply reminds the user that they should use the `save bunny` command mentioned above.

 ### Names class family